Skip to main

 Clinical Education in the Master’s Program in Speech-Language Pathology

 Clinical education is a vital and defining component of the Master’s in Speech-Language Pathology (SLP) program at the University of Kentucky.
 From the first semester of graduate study, students engage in hands-on clinical experiences that build foundational skills and grow in complexity across five consecutive semesters.
-These experiences occur both on-campus and off-campus in a variety of settings including healthcare, public schools, and rural or underserved areas through the Area Health Education Center (AHEC) program.
+These experiences occur both on-campus and off-campus in a variety of settings, including healthcare, public schools, and rural or underserved areas, through the Area Health Education Center (AHEC) program.

 To ensure a comprehensive clinical education, students must complete the following minimum requirements prior to graduation: